-Demographic items such as age, sex, marital status, education, occupation, labor force participation, and income are the kinds of information most requested by the community.
-Demographic items are used by planners to define and count "target populations" such as children, the elderly, vulnerable families (such as single parents), and the poor.
+Demographic items such as age, sex, marital status, education, occupation, labor force participation, and income are the kinds of information most regraphic items are used by planners to define and count "target populations" such as children, the elderly, vulnerable families (such as single parents), and the poor.
 These are the "core items" in a "demographic study."